MSund12/Study-Buddies/README.md

 - **Recommended version:** LTS (Long Term Support).
 - ![image](https://github.com/user-attachments/assets/d8d65014-ba44-4bde-a8fa-fb5782ddccf8)

+- this version is the correct one, same thing for mac or linux, if using installer simply let it run UNTIL it is clear it has finished, dont guess

 After installing Node.js, make sure you have **npm** (Node Package Manager) available by running: